uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-php-mysql.rst

 * The third item creates a symbolic link.

-Visit :doc:`gladiwashere-php-postgresql` for a version of this app that uses PHP and Postgresql, :doc:`gladiwashere-java-mysql` for one that uses Java, and :doc:`gladiwashere-python-mysql` that uses Python.
+Visit :doc:`gladiwashere-php-postgresql` for a version of this :term:`App` that uses PHP and Postgresql, :doc:`gladiwashere-java-mysql` for one that uses Java, and :doc:`gladiwashere-python-mysql` that uses Python.